Ball lightning: Direct measurements of natural ball lightning

 In January 2014, scientists from Northwest Normal University in Lanzhou, China, published the results of recordings made in July 2012 of the optical spectrum of what was thought to be natural ball lightning made by chance during the study of ordinary cloud–ground lightning on the Tibetan Plateau.
 At a distance of 900 m, a total of 1.64 seconds of digital video of the ball lightning and its spectrum was made, from the formation of the ball lightning after the ordinary lightning struck the ground, up to the optical decay of the phenomenon.
 Additional video was recorded by a high-speed (3000 frames/sec) camera, which captured only the last 0.78 seconds of the event, due to its limited recording capacity.
 Both cameras were equipped with slitless spectrographs.
 The researchers detected emission lines of neutral atomic silicon, calcium, iron, nitrogen, and oxygen—in contrast with mainly ionized nitrogen emission lines in the spectrum of the parent lightning.
 The ball lightning traveled horizontally across the video frame at an average speed equivalent of 8.6 m/s.
 It had a diameter of 5 m and covered a distance of about 15 m within those 1.64 s.

 Oscillations in the light intensity and in the oxygen and nitrogen emission at a frequency of 100 hertz, possibly caused by the electromagnetic field of the 50 Hz high-voltage power transmission line in the vicinity, were observed.
 From the spectrum, the temperature of the ball lightning was assessed as being lower than the temperature of the parent lightning (<15,000 to 30,000 K).
 The observed data are consistent with vaporization of soil as well as with ball lightning's sensitivity to electric fields.

 Laboratory experiments

 Scientists have long attempted to produce ball lightning in laboratory experiments.
 While some experiments have produced effects that are visually similar to reports of natural ball lightning, it has not yet been determined whether there is any relation.

 Nikola Tesla reportedly could artificially produce 1.5 in balls and conducted some demonstrations of his ability.
 Tesla was more interested in higher voltages and powers as well as remote transmission of power; the balls he made were just a curiosity.

+ICBL

-The International Committee on Ball Lightning (ICBL) held regular symposia on the subject.
-A related group uses the generic name "Unconventional Plasmas".
-The last ICBL symposium was tentatively scheduled for July 2012 in San Marcos, Texas but was cancelled due to a lack of submitted abstracts.
+The International Committee on Ball Lightning (ICBL) held regular International Symposium on Ball Lightning (ISBL) on the subject, since the First International Symposium on Ball Lightning at Waseda University, Tokyo on 4-6 July 1988.
+Title from a related group uses the generic name "Unconventional Plasmas".
+The 11th International Symposium on Ball Lightning, was at Kaliningrad, 21-27 June 2010.
+The 12th ICBL symposium was tentatively scheduled for July 2012 in San Marcos, Texas but was cancelled due to a lack of submitted abstracts.